raji1617/Edu-Track/README.md

 Provides confirmation before logging out or exiting the application.

 ---

-🔮 Future Enhancements

-- User Authentication
-- Admin & Student Login
-- Database Integration (MySQL/Firebase)
-- Attendance Management
-- PDF Report Generation
-- Email Notifications
-- Dark Mode Support

----
+You can use the following headings with professional emojis in your README or project documentation:

+🎓 EduManage – Education Management System

-1. Introduction
+📖 1.
+Introduction

 EduManage is a responsive Education Management System developed using HTML5, CSS3, and JavaScript.
 The application is designed to simplify educational administration by providing a centralized platform for managing courses, student records, and examination results.
 It features a modern dashboard, intuitive navigation, and responsive design, making it easy to use on desktops, tablets, and mobile devices.

 ---

-2. Objectives
+🎯 2.
+Objectives

 The primary objectives of this project are:

-- Develop a responsive web-based Education Management System.
+- ✅ Develop a responsive web-based Education Management System.
-- Manage course information efficiently.
+- ✅ Manage course information efficiently.
-- Register and maintain student records.
+- ✅ Register and maintain student records.
-- Record and manage student examination results.
+- ✅ Record and manage student examination results.
-- Provide quick search and result viewing functionality.
+- ✅ Provide quick search and result viewing functionality.
-- Improve data organization through a user-friendly interface.
+- ✅ Improve data organization through a user-friendly interface.
-- Demonstrate CRUD operations using JavaScript.
+- ✅ Demonstrate CRUD operations using JavaScript.

 ---

-3. System Architecture
+🏗️ 3.
+System Architecture

                 User
                   │